 Although the EurocodeApplied team spends significant effort to ensure that the provided information is accurate, we cannot exclude the possibility that an error exists.
 If you have spotted an error in the calculations or an incorrect Nationally Defined Parameter (NDP) please inform us using our Contact Form.
 Please note that the engineering design procedure always involves making assumptions and simplifications in order to solve the problem.
 These assumptions and simplifications are clearly stated in the detailed calculation output to allow you to judge their applicability.
 You may disagree with some of these assumptions.
 Please tell us your opinion using our Contact Form.

 Currently the automatic fill-in of Nationally Defined Parameters is supported for a few countries.
 Apart from CEN default values the National Annexes of the following countries are supported:

 Belgium, Bulgaria, Cyprus, Denmark, Estonia, Finland, Greece, Italy, Latvia, Lithuania, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden.

 In the title-block of each calculation a description of the supported National Annexes is provided.

+More countries may be included in the future based on the availability of the corresponding National Annexes.
 Maintaining a database of Nationally Defined Parameters for so many countries and so many languages is a difficult job and also involves significant cost.